List of Monster High characters: Twyla Boogeyman

 Twyla Boogeyman (voiced by Jonquil Goode in most appearances, Kayla Cromer in the 2022 TV series) is the daughter of the Boogey Man.
 She has purple skin, violet eyes and mint green hair with purple highlights.
 She is very shy and likes to sleep and hide under people's beds.
-She likes dark blue and deep purple colors.
 She debuted in the 2013 film special, 13 Wishes.
 She was among the 13 Wishes dolls that won the TimeToPlayMag.com People's Play Award for Fashion Dolls / America's Wishlist in 2013.
 The doll line to accompany the 2013 film special, "13 Wishes" were also nominated for Toy Industry Association's Girl Toy of the Year in 2014.

-In the 2022 reboot, Twyla is autistic, so she is sensitive to loud sounds.
+In the 2022 reboot, Twyla is autistic and sensitive to loud sounds.
 She loves to read history books, and often does so in the school's library, which is her safe place, and she is overcoming her fears of having to grow up.
 Her powers allow her to enter other people's dreams and manipulate shadows.
 She is also Manny Taur's love interest.

 Vandala Doubloons

 Vandala Doubloons (voiced by Haviland Stillwell) is the daughter of a Pirate Ghost.
 She has aqua blue and white hair, pink eyes, light aqua skin, and a pink wooden peg leg.
 She has a pet cuttlefish named Aye.
-Her dress is sea-foam green with wave patterns and lace.
 Her debut was in the 2015 film Haunted as a Haunted High student that is rescued from detention, and later transfers to Monster High.
 Her doll was presented at the 2014 San Diego Comic-Con.